 In addition to our work in Massachusetts, Mass Audubon has been an influential player in national ocean conservation policy.

-As part of this policy, an Implementation Plan was formed to address some of the most pressing challenges facing our ocean resources, guidelines for which are currently being drafted.
 The Northeast Regional Ocean Council (NROC), a state and federal partnership, is also working to develop an ocean management plan for New England.